176.3 Partial Renewal

 176.311 Adding a Newborn Child to a Budget Group

 Adding a newborn child to an existing cash budget group is considered a partial renewal.
 A newborn child is eligible for benefits during a grace period.
-A caretaker/relative need not immediately do the following:
+A caretaker/relative must do the following prior to the end of the grace period:

 55 Pa.
 Code § 133.23(b)(4)(v)